The trout fishing at Convict Lake can be almost as good as the stunning scenery surrounding it.

 Fresh baits work great if you’re bait fishing, as do PowerBait and mouse tails.
-Using minnows can also be very productive here, as can injecting a nightcrawler with air to float it in front of cruising trout.
+Injecting a nightcrawler with air to float it in front of cruising trout.

-Check at the marina for minnows and other baits.
+Check at the marina for other bait options.

 If boats are more your thing, this lake will give you plenty of reasons to come back.